duncanleung/duncanleung.com/content/posts/2017-08-02-react-pure-render-this-binding-patterns.md

 ### 2. Arrow Function Class Method- Pure `render()` Pattern

-This solution takes advantage of a stage-2 experimental feature, [Arrow Function Class Methods](https://babeljs.io/docs/plugins/transform-class-properties/), allowing arrow functions to be used as class methods to preserve the `this` context of your method.
+This solution takes advantage of a stage-2 experimental feature, <a href='https://babeljs.io/docs/plugins/transform-class-properties/' target='_blank'>Arrow Function Class Methods</a>, allowing arrow functions to be used as class methods to preserve the `this` context of your method.

-**Note:** Class properties are currently [stage-2](https://babeljs.io/docs/plugins/preset-stage-2/) and require an additional Babel plugin.
+**Note:** Class properties are currently <a href='https://babeljs.io/docs/plugins/preset-stage-2/' target='_blank'>stage-2</a> and require an additional Babel plugin.
 I've included my `.babelrc`, `webpack.config.js`, and `package.json` at the end of the article for reference.

 ```js{13}
 class Form extends React.Component {